junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "How does it work?
 Some kind of out-of-body spirit-walking experience?"
 Dean frowns.

 "Only your mind will travel."
-Missouri answers briefly, as if it is enough to understand how the Psychics work.
+Missouri answers briefly, as if it is enough to understand how the psychics work.

 They sit by the table, holding hands.
 The trench coat fragment in their held hands on Dean's left side, the feather on right.